Staying ahead of market trends is only as valuable as your company’s ability to respond to them.

 Aji Amarillo – A bright orange, thick-fleshed chile abundant in Peruvian dishes.

 Guajillo – A milder Mexican dried chile with a smoky, fruity flavor.

 Tien Tsin – This Chinese chile is considered extremely hot.

-McCormick’s chemists also expect pepper to break out of the back shelf of the spice rack and take center stage in the new year.
+McCormick’s chemists also expect pepper to break out of the spice rack’s back shelf and take center stage.

 Another part of McCormick’s forecast focuses on global finds they think are worth another look, as companies – and consumers – look outside their comfort zone and beyond their borders to explore international flavor trends, such as:

-Latin America: Bahian seasoning is an increasingly popular blend of oregano, parsley, peppers, and cumin that “top chefs rave about in its ability to seamlessly deliver the vibrant, flavorful traditions of Brazil to the table.”
-It’s used in stews, seafood, and vegetable dishes.
-The McCormick experts are also big on Mexican recados, a sour orange, and annatto-flavored Yucatan spice paste.
-It’s often found in meat marinades.
+Latin America – Bahian seasoning is an increasingly popular blend of oregano, parsley, peppers, and cumin that “top chefs rave about in its ability to seamlessly deliver the vibrant, flavorful traditions of Brazil to the table.”
+Cooks use it in stews, seafood, and vegetable dishes.
+The McCormick experts are also prominent on Mexican recados, a sour orange, and annatto-flavored Yucatan spice paste.
+It typically shows up in meat marinades.

-Modern Mediterranean: Mediterranean flavor highlights include barberries, baharat seasoning, and dukkah, a spice blend from North Africa.
+Modern Mediterranean – Mediterranean flavor highlights include barberries, baharat seasoning, and duqqah, a spice blend from North Africa.

 Empowered Eating and Drinking